Electronic Funds Transfer - Automated Clearing House (ACH) Debit

 The ACH Debit method allows you to transfer funds by instructing the state to electronically debit a bank account you control for the amount that you report to the state's data collector.
 Your account will be debited only upon your initiation and for the amount you specify.

 The state pays the cost for you to report an ACH Debit payment.
-You will be responsible for the fee, if any, your financial institution may charge you for the actual transfer of funds.
+You will be responsible for the fee, if any, that your financial institution may charge for the actual transfer of funds.

 To use the ACH Debit method, you must first register with FTB and FTB’s vendor by completing and submitting an Authorization Agreement for Electronic Funds Transfer (FTB 3815) selecting the ACH Debit method.
 After you register, FTB will send you a confirmation letter.

 After you have registered, you can initiate an ACH Debit payment using the Internet or touch-tone telephone.
 Prior to making your first payment you must activate your account with the state’s data collector.

 To activate your account via the Internet, go to www.paycalifornia.com and select Franchise Tax Board to go to the Login page.
 From the Login page, click the "First time user" button.
 You must establish a password and enter your temporary security code (this number is provided in your ACH Debit Registration confirmation letter).
 You also need to select and provide an answer to a security question, and enter your email address.
 After you activate your account, return to the Login page and enter your Entity Identification Number (7-digit California corporation number), your temporary security code, and your password.
 You will now be prompted to change your temporary security code to a security code of your choosing.
 Once you change your security code, you can make a payment.
 If you make a payment using the touch-tone phone method, you will use the same security code you established on the Internet.